-- Advanced study of a topic in contemporary philosophy of religion.
+Advanced study of a topic in contemporary philosophy of religion.
 Students are expected to contribute to the seminar by conducting research and presenting their results to the seminar.
 Prerequisites: PHIL 171, 201, 370.
-Normally only open to students in the fourth year of the program, unless the professor has given approval.

 PHIL 497 (3) and 499 (3) Honours Thesis in Philosophy I and II